ecormier123/Tag_Youre_Git/README.md

-# Team Collaboration Project
+# Tag, You're Git!
+<small>2024-11-21</small>

-Welcome to our team collaboration project!
-This is a fun exercise designed to help us get more familiar with GitHub, specifically the process of cloning repositories, making changes, and opening pull requests.
-If anything looks duplicated or otherwise unclear, please correct it and provide a quick summary of any changes made.
+Welcome to PED's new github collaboration practice project!
+This is essentially a fun™ exercise designed to help us get more familiar with the collaborative aspects of GitHub (i.e. cloning repositories, making changes, and opening pull requests).

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.

-## How It Works

-1. Clone this repository to your local machine.
-2. Create a new branch.
-3. Make some changes to the file(s) in the repository.
-Be creative!
-4. Commit your changes and push your branch to GitHub.
-5. Open a pull request and in the description, tag a team member to review your changes (using "@username").
-6. The tagged team member will review your changes, merge the pull request, and then repeat the process, tagging the next person in line.

-Remember, the goal is to practice and learn, so don't be afraid to make mistakes.
-Let's have fun with this!

-## Forking vs Collaborating

-You may be used to forking repositories, making modifications, and keeping those changes to yourself.
-This approach is great for personal projects or when you want to experiment with a codebase without affecting the original project.
-However, in a collaborative environment, it's crucial to share your changes and improvements with the team.
-That's where branching and pull requests come in.

-Unlike forking, which creates a separate copy of the entire repository, branching allows you to isolate your changes within the same repository.
-This makes it easier for others to review your changes and incorporate them into the main project.
+If you can read this (i.e. everyone listed [here](https://github.com/orgs/PopulationEcologyDivision/teams/everyone)), you've been granted permissions on this repo to create and delete files, merge pull requests, and push changes - essentially all of the same rights you'd have to your own repository.
+(If you notice someone in PED is missing from that list, please let @MMMcMahon know so he can add them)

-Pull requests are the mechanism for proposing your changes to the team.
-They provide a platform for discussion, review, and eventually, integration of your changes into the main project.
-This collaborative workflow is essential in a team setting as it ensures everyone's contributions are recognized and the project benefits from the collective expertise of the team.
+Many of us are comfortable cloning repositories, and making modifications, but often we keep those changes to ourselves.
+Few of us get into branching and contributing to other people's code.
+Pull requests help you propose changes to the team.
+They provide a platform for discussion, review, and eventually, integration of changes into the main project.
+This collaborative workflow is essential in a team setting as it ensures that projects can benefit from the collective expertise of the team.

-So, while forking has its place, branching and pull requests are the tools that truly enable collaboration and shared progress in a project.
-Let's embrace this approach in our team collaboration project!
+Let's make sure that we're *choosing* to work on our own, and we're not limited by our ability to work with the collaborative aspects of git.

+ (This repository is a private space within the [PopulationEcologyDivision](https://github.com/PopulationEcologyDivision/) github account, but I still added a [Contributor Code of Conduct](CODE_OF_CONDUCT.md) to remind us that to behave.)

+**Nothing of importance exists here, and no assessments are going to fail if we mess anything up while we're learning.**

-## Initial Setup
+## Initial Setup (cloning the repo via RStudio)

+Although you can work with this via numerous tools, I'll assume you're working with RStudio for any instructions below.
+If you're using some other method, you probably don't need to read any instructions anyways.  :)

 Open RStudio and go to File > New Project > Version Control > Git.
-In the "Repository URL" field, paste the URL of the GitHub repository.
+In the "Repository URL" field, paste the URL of the GitHub repository (https://github.com/PopulationEcologyDivision/Tag_Youre_Git.git).
 This will clone the repository to your local machine.

+## What To Do
+Once you've cloned the repo, you can try the following:

+1. Create a new branch.
+2. Add/change file(s) in the repository.
+3. Commit your changes and push your branch to GitHub.
+4. Open a pull request and in the description, tag a team member to review your changes (using "@username").
+5. The tagged team member will (hopefully) review your changes, merge the pull request, and then repeat the process, tagging the next person in line.

 ## When You Are Tagged
 1. In RStudio, go to the "Git" tab and click on "Pull".
 This will update your local repository with the latest changes from GitHub.
 2. In the "Git" tab, click on "New Branch", enter a name for your branch, and click "Create".
 3. Make your changes to the file(s) in the repository.